YEsh-DEV/llm-auditor-adk/README.md

-This sample agent enables a user to query an LLM and the agent audits the corresponding answer by extracting claims, utilizing search tools for verification, generating an audit report, and optionally re-writing the response.
+This sample agent enables a user to query an LLM and the agent audits the corresponding answer by extracting claims, utilizing search tools for verification, generating an audit report, and optionally rewriting the response.

 ## Agent Details